 Divorce is never easy.
-Even when it is amicable and civil, and you’re sure it is “best for the kids”, it is hard.
-It is especially hard on the children.
-Arguably, it might even be harder on them when the divorce is “friendly”.
-If the parents are getting along, why on earth are they divorcing?
+Even when it is amicable and civil, it is hard on spouses.
+It is even harder on the children.
 Children don’t understand relationships, but they understand security, and your divorce threatens that.
 So how can you ensure your children suffer as little emotional harm from your divorce as possible?

 Children will experience emotional harm whatever their age

-What are some of the problems children experience as a result of divorce?
+What problems do children experience as a result of divorce?

 Every situation is different – indeed every child is different – and it is hard to generalise.
 But a lot of research has been done into this subject, and certain common issues have been identified.

 - Children of divorced parents experience more psychological problems, such as anxiety and depression

 - Behaviour problems may increase, and children may clash with their peers more than previously

 - Children of divorce exhibit greater risk-taking behaviour